aligent/code-standards-pipe-php/README.md

 | --------------------- | ----------------------------------------------------------- |
 | STANDARDS             | The PHPCS standards to run (Security checks will always be run |
 | DEBUG                 | Turn on extra debug information.
 Default: `false`. |

+## Development

+This repository contains a branch for each supported PHP version.
+Commits published to these branches will trigger an automated build for the accompanying PHP version.